-Language resources aimed at children are excellent for beginners such as this Usborne multimedia offering for Spanish.
-I highly recommend the Teach Yourself series and am complimenting the Usborne book with the Teach Yourself Complete Spanish resource.
+Language resources aimed at children are excellent for beginners.
+I highly recommend the Teach Yourself series.
 Night classes are both a successful and sociable way of learning a new language.

 Get geographically informed about your destination: Will you be based north or south of the river?
 Do you have to travel through mountains?
 In what direction are the various points of reference?
-If you think such detail is unnecessary then have a read of my Allez les Rouges post on getting lost in Perpignan!
+If you think such detail is unnecessary then have a read of my Perpignan post on getting lost in that city.
 Higher altitude destinations are colder at night and coastal areas have higher humidity.

 Weather forecast: Check your destination’s weather forecast before you depart.
 Is inclement weather expected and is it likely to hamper your travel plans?
 The weather forecast will be vital in deciding the all-important clothing and packing needs.